 Recreational fishing for bottomfish, except rockfish, is prohibited seaward of a boundary line approximating the 30-fm (55-m) depth contour from March 15 through June 15 except that retention of sablefish and Pacific cod is permitted seaward of the 30-fm (55-m) depth contour May 1 through June 15.
-The retention of canary and yelloweye rockfish is prohibited.
+The retention of yelloweye rockfish is prohibited.

 The 30 fathom depth contour is described by the coordinates below:

 - 46°52.94'N. lat., 124°22.58'W. long.